Mayank0255/Stackoverflow-Clone-Backend/README.md

 #### Back-end

-- For handling server requests: `Node.js with Express.js Framework`
+- For handling index requests: `Node.js with Express.js Framework`
 - As Database: `MySQL`
 - API tested using: `POSTMAN`

 ### Original Tech Stack

-- For handling server requests: `C#`
+- For handling index requests: `C#`
 - As Database: `Microsoft SQL Server`
 - `.NET` as well